GauBen/gautier.dev/src/articles/2024-01-03-search-engine-in-a-day/index.md

 <Measure />

-In this article I will describe how I built an Algolia-like search engine in a day, with a naive yet effective ranking algorithm. **There are two parts to this search engine: the indexing and the searching.** The indexing is done at build time, and the searching is done client-side.
+In this article I will describe how I built an Algolia-like search engine in a day, with a naive yet effective ranking algorithm. **There are two parts to this search engine: the indexing and the searching.** The indexing is done at build time, and the searching is done at run time, client-side.
 The heavy lifting should be done at build time, so that the client-side search is fast.

 These two steps work roughly as follows: